ckan/ckan-docker/README.md

 COPY docker-entrypoint.d/* /docker-entrypoint.d/
 ```

-NB: There are a number of extension examples commented out in the Dockerfile.dev file
+> Note: There are a number of extension examples commented out in the Dockerfile.dev file

 ## 7. Applying patches